kziemski/basic-memory/DB-REFACTOR.md

 7. Modified the directory router and all other routers to respect project boundaries

 The only remaining task is to thoroughly test performance with larger multi-project datasets, which can be done as part of regular usage monitoring.

+## CLI API Integration

+The CLI commands have been updated to use the API endpoints for project management operations.
+This includes:

+1. The `project list` command now fetches projects from the API
+2. The `project add` command creates projects through the API
+3. The `project remove` command removes projects through the API
+4. The `project default` command sets the default project through the API
+5. Added a new `project sync` command to synchronize projects between config and database
+6. The `project current` command now shows detailed project information from the API

+This approach ensures that project operations performed through the CLI are synchronized with the database, maintaining consistency between the configuration file and the app-level database.
+Failed API requests result in a proper error message instructing the user to ensure the Basic Memory server is running, rather than falling back to direct config updates.
+This ensures that the database remains the single source of truth for project information.